carlos-ds/personal-web/articles/github-actions.md

 </code>
 </pre>

 A workflow consists of one or multiple jobs.
 Each job has a name and consists of one or multiple steps.
-With <code class="inline-code">runs-on</code>, we can specify the type of machine for each job.
+With `runs-on`, we can specify the type of machine for each job.
 Our job will run on the latest version of Ubuntu (20.04).

 <pre style="margin-top: 3rem; padding: 0 1rem; color: #ccc; background: #2d2d2d; border: 1px solid black; font-size: 1.2rem;">
 <code>